g45t345rt/domerjs/README.md

+# domerjs

+Create small to big applications while keeping every logic inside declative objects.

-domer is a minuscule Javascript library for creating declarative user interfaces.
+domerjs is a minuscule Javascript library for creating declarative user interfaces.
 It will help you keep your code organized without become a mess in the long run.

 It does not implement any virtual DOM.

 ## Install
 ````
-npm i domer
+npm i domerjs
 ````

 ## Basic usage (es6)
 ````
-import { createApp, el } from 'domer'
+import { createApp, el } from 'domerjs'

-// Declartive object
+// Declarative object
 const helloworld = {
   tag: 'div',
   render: 'Hello world'